Jetison333/rotg/current-round-rules.md

 Then, the player(s) with the greatest Endorsement Scores have their rule submission enacted, the same as if they had won through guessing.

 The information about who Endorsed whom is revealed by the Game Adminstrator along with everything else at the end of the round.

+### Limbo

+Between rounds, the game is still ongoing unless the Game Adminstrator announces otherwise.
+Game actions may still be taken and the rules still apply.

 ## Contract law